faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 Kindle Create\index{trademark!Kindle Create} is an application used by authors to create e-books from manuscripts, such as `docx` files.
 It makes heavy use of graphics via the QuartzCore\index{library!QuartzCore} library.

-When previewing for publication it crashed with the following crash report, truncated for ease of demonstration:
+When previewing for publication it crashed with the following Crash Report, truncated for ease of demonstration:

 ```
 Process:               Kindle Create [3010]